 As with most of Sarasate’s music, Zapateado (Spanish Dance Opus 23 Nº 2) was originally written for violin.
-This cellofun version is a “third-generation” transcription because its starting point is not the original violin version but rather Leonard Rose’s arrangement.
+This cellofun version is a “fourth-generation” transcription because its starting point is not the original violin version, nor Feurmann’s (original key and freakishly high/difficult) transcription but rather Leonard Rose’s arrangement.
 This means that there are quite enormous differences between our version and the original violin version.

 The original violin version is very virtuosic with many passages that are quite simply unplayable for the ordinary cellist in their literal transcription for the cello, even when we transpose the key down a fifth.
 Many cellists still play this “literal transcription” but it is so difficult that it converts what should be a totally “fun” and “folkloric” piece into a complex showcase of circus pyrotechnics, rather like a Paganini Caprice.
 While Rose removes quite a lot of the greatest difficulties in his arrangement, this cellofun version goes another step further down the line of making the piece accessible to “ordinary” cellists.
-In comparison with Rose’s transcription, in the cellofun version double-stops have been removed, fast artificial harmonic passages are played as normal notes sul ponticello, some very high passages are played sul ponticello one octave lower.
+In the cellofun version, in comparison with Rose’s transcription, double-stops have been removed, fast artificial harmonic passages are played as normal notes sul ponticello and some very high passages are played sul ponticello one octave lower.
 While all those changes to Rose’s version have been made to make the piece “easier”, the substitution of the left-hand pizzicatos by bowed notes has been done to make those notes actually audible: otherwise they are just buried by the busy piano accompaniment.

 To make the piece playable on the cello, even a great virtuoso like Rose transposed it down a fifth from the original violin key.
-Therefore the original piano accompaniment for violin cannot be used for the cello version, but the piano part from Rose’s transcription goes perfectly also with this version.
-We offer here a piano part laid out in such a way to facilitate the page turns for the pianist.
+Therefore the original piano accompaniment to the violin version cannot be used for the cello version, but the piano part from Rose’s transcription goes perfectly also with this cellofun version.
+We offer here a piano part laid out in such a way as to facilitate the page turns for the pianist.

 Even transposed down a fifth, this is a “high” piece.
 Most of it lies on the A string, and only a very few notes are on the lower strings.
 The great majority of the modifications made for the “Easier Version” involve simply transposing the highest passages down an additional octave.